Introduction

 I. Why does a scar turn red?

-The causes of redness of scars
+The causes of scar redness

 Red scars are often the result of inflammation and a healing process.
 When a wound forms, the body triggers a series of mechanisms to repair the damaged tissues.